 If you’re here, it’s because you’re interested in learning more about music genres.

-Well, you’ll be glad to know we covered over 50 genres with video examples and popular acts below.
+Well, you’ll be glad to know we covered over a lot of genres with video examples and popular acts below.

 Let’s get right into it.
 Here, in no specific order, are just some of the many musical genres that exist.